Vilijan/ASABidding/README.md

 The decentralized application described in this solution has a goal to do automated bidding for a predefined Algorand Standard Asset (ASA).
 The usage process of the application is the following:

-1. Some entity creates an ASA that want to sell on the Algorand blockchain network.
+1. Some entity creates an ASA that wants to sell on the Algorand blockchain network.
 This ASA can be mapped to anything in the physical world.
+In this step the entity deploys a single instance of the application that handles the bidding for the defined ASA.
 2. Users i.e. bidders who want to buy this ASA will call the application with the specified amount of ALGOs they want to pay.

    - If the current bidder has provided the highest amount of ALGOs the ASA will be automatically transferred to the bidder's wallet.
 The person who previously held the ASA will get refund for his ALGOs because he is no longer the highest bidder.